 The Acheron River flows through the Epirus region, about 30 kilometers east of Parga.
 It stretches about 52 kilometers and ends at the Ionian Sea near the village of Ammoudia.
 It combines stunning landscapes, cool waters, and ancient legend.

 According to Greek mythology, the Acheron was the “River of Souls.”
 Ancient stories claimed it led to the underworld.
-Today, visitors come not for fear, but for beauty, adventure, and peace.
-The river welcomes travelers with fresh air, green scenery, and crystal-clear water.
+Today, visitors come not for fear, but for natural beauty, adventure, and peace.

 Moreover, adventure seekers find plenty to do.
 Rafting and kayaking attract both beginners and experienced paddlers.
 Local tour companies offer gear and guided trips.
 Most tours start in Glyki and follow safe but exciting routes.
 Additionally, horseback riding tours provide another fun way to explore the area.
 Riders often follow riverside paths and cross shallow streams.

 Access to the Acheron River is easy by car.
 The road from Glyki is smooth and clearly marked.
 Parking is available near the main entry points.
-Although buses serve some towns in the region, renting a car allows greater freedom and comfort.
+Although buses serve a few areas in the region, renting a car allows greater freedom and comfort.